HaydenMacDonald/multigitminder/README.md

 ## What if I want repositories with specific languages contributing to my Beeminder goal?

-Use [fabasoad/linguist-action](https://github.com/marketplace/actions/linguist-action) in the steps preceding `multigitminder` in your workflow file.
+Use [actions/checkout@v2](https://github.com/actions/checkout) and [fabasoad/linguist-action](https://github.com/marketplace/actions/linguist-action) in the steps preceding `multigitminder` in your workflow file.
 Then add `linguist-action`'s output data and a list with your target language(s) as inputs for multigitminder (see below).

 ```yaml
 name: multigitminder